 We are a not-for-profit community club.

-Classes for members only cost £3 for children and £4 for adults, and we run our club on a ‘pay-as-you-go’ basis (no contracts or advance payments).
+Classes only cost £4 for children and £5 for adults and we run our club on a ‘pay-as-you-go’ basis (no contracts or advance payments).
 Sunday Open Mat attracts a £2 voluntary contribution.
 Your first class is free, and so is your second one if you bring a friend.

 Members’ discount – Regular Club Members (please fill in our Regular Members Registration Form and bring it with the appropriate membership fee: £10 kids/£15 adults) can train at the discounted rates of £3 and £4 respectively (and only £2,50 for young siblings training together).